Content warning: this blog post discusses sexual assault and rape, including acts involving children.

 - That the victim was less than 13 years of age.

-Even though you can’t use mistake of age claim as a defense, there are many things you can do to prevent a statutory rape charge from ruining your future.
-The first step is contacting an experienced defense attorney.
+While a mistake of age cannot serve as a defense, there are legal options you can take to prevent a statutory rape charge from ruining your future.

 Hire a sex crime defense attorney in Ohio today